Caffeine Addiction: Symptoms, Causes, Effects, Treatments, and Prevention.

 - Dependence and Cravings: Caffeine addiction often involves psychological dependence, characterized by cravings for caffeine and compulsive consumption.
 Individuals experience strong urges to consume caffeine to alleviate withdrawal symptoms or maintain alertness, leading to a cycle of dependence and reinforcement.

-- Impaired Cognitive Function: According to McLellan, T. M., & Caldwell J. A. et al. 2016, “A review of caffeine’s effects on cognitive, physical, and occupational performance,” chronic caffeine consumption impairs cognitive function, including memory, concentration, and decision-making abilities.
-Prolonged caffeine addiction often leads to cognitive decline and decreased overall mental performance.
+- Impaired Cognitive Function: According to McLellan, T. M., & Caldwell, J. A., et al. 2016, “A review of caffeine’s effects on cognitive, physical, and occupational performance,” chronic caffeine consumption impairs cognitive function, including memory, concentration, and decision-making abilities.

-- Disrupted Stress Response: Long-term caffeine addiction disrupts the body’s stress response system, making individuals more susceptible to stress-related health problems.
+Prolonged caffeine addiction often leads to cognitive decline and decreased overall mental performance. - Disrupted Stress Response: Long-term caffeine addiction disrupts the body’s stress response system, making individuals more susceptible to stress-related health problems.
 Chronic activation of the body’s stress response contributes to adrenal fatigue, exhaustion, and burnout.

-What Are The Behavioral And Social Consequences Of Caffeine Use?
+Behavioral And Social Consequences Of Caffeine Use

 Caffeine addiction impacts social interactions and interpersonal relationships, leading to: